aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 %time _, c_p, _ = csolver.c_gauss_seidel(c_p, b, dx, tol, max_it)
 ```

-We check that solutions provided by Python and Cython agree:
+We check that the solutions provided by Python and Cython agree:

 ```{code-cell} ipython3
 # We want to plot aling y=0